 - 1. Medical All students must be protected by a health and accident insurance policy.
-If you are adequately covered by a private policy, you must have on file: - a.
+If you are adequately covered by a private policy you must have on file: - a.
 A copy of your current insurance card. (and/or) - b.
-A signature of a parent, legal guardian or principal carrier under a family plan in which you have coverage.
+A signature of a parent, legal guardian or principle carrier under a family plan in which you have coverage.

 If you are not covered by a private policy, you may purchase an accident insurance policy through.
-Here is a link to the On-Line Enrollment: The link to the website is http://4studenthealth.com/
+Here is a link to the On-Line Enrollment: The link to the website is https://scc.spokane.edu/For-Our-Students/Student-Resources/Student-Health-Clinic/Health-linsurance